 (z) Non-public financial information provided by a Counter-Party to ERCOT pursuant to meeting its credit qualification requirements as well as the QSE’s form of credit support;

-(aa) ESI ID, identity of Retail Electric Provider (REP), and MWh consumption associated with transmission-level Customers that submitted notice to have their Load excluded from the Solar Renewable Portfolio Standard (SRPS) calculation consistent with Section 14.5.3, End-Use Customers, and subsection (f) of P.U.C.
+(aa) Emergency operations plans submitted pursuant to P.U.C.
 Subst.
-R. 25.173, Renewable Energy Credit Program, or the Renewable Portfolio Standard (RPS) calculation consistent with subsection (j) of P.U.C.
-Subst.
-R. 25.173 as it was effective until December 31, 2023;

-(bb) Emergency operations plans submitted pursuant to P.U.C.
-Subst.
 R. 25.53, Electric Service Emergency Operations Plans;

-(cc) Information provided by a Counter-Party under Section 16.16.3, Verification of Risk Management Framework;
+(bb) Information provided by a Counter-Party under Section 16.16.3, Verification of Risk Management Framework;

-(dd) Any data related to Load response capabilities that are self-arranged by the LSE or pursuant to a bilateral agreement between a specific LSE and its Customers, other than data either related to any service procured by ERCOT or non-LSE-specific aggregated data.
+(cc) Any data related to Load response capabilities that are self-arranged by the LSE or pursuant to a bilateral agreement between a specific LSE and its Customers, other than data either related to any service procured by ERCOT or non-LSE-specific aggregated data.
 Such data includes pricing, dispatch instructions, and other proprietary information of the Load response product;

-(ee) Status of Settlement Only Generators (SOGs), including Outages, limitations, or scheduled or metered output data, except that ERCOT may disclose output data from an SOG as part of an extract or forwarded TX SET transaction provided to the LSE associated with the ESI ID of the Premise where the SOG is located.
+(dd) Status of Settlement Only Generators (SOGs), including Outages, limitations, or scheduled or metered output data, except that ERCOT may disclose output data from an SOG as part of an extract or forwarded TX SET transaction provided to the LSE associated with the ESI ID of the Premise where the SOG is located.
 The Protected Information status of this information shall expire 60 days after the applicable Operating Day;